 What is the SCR?

-Good question!
-The Senior Common Room is both a place (a suite in A-entry way) and a group of distinguished people associated with the House: Professors--active, emeritus, and retired--in a myriad of disciplines, tutors, associates, honorary members, visiting fellows, and affiliates, whose academic expertise, teaching experience, and outside interests may be helpful or interesting to students.
-Often, members have some sort of personal or academic history with Kirkland House, and many were residents of Kirkland House during their undergraduate years, or were tutors during their graduate work.
+Great question!
+The Senior Common Room is both a place (a room in A-Entryway) and a group of distinguished people associated with the House: Professors - active, emeritus, and retired - in a myriad of disciplines, tutors, associates, honorary members, visiting fellows, and affiliates, whose academic expertise, teaching experience, and outside interests may be helpful or interesting to students.
+Often, members have a personal or academic history with Kirkland House, and many were residents of Kirkland House during their undergraduate years, or were tutors during their graduate studies.

 What does the SCR do?

-Throughout the year, there are lunches and dinner receptions held in the Senior Common Room.
-All members of the SCR are invited, as well as Seniors currently living in Kirkland House.
-The reception begins in the Senior Common Room, and after we move into the dining hall for the meal.
-This is a chance for Seniors to connect with an intergenerational group of professionals from both the academic and non-academic world over a meal and a glass of wine selected by Tom Conley.
-Keep an eye on your emails for upcoming SCR lunches and receptions!
+Throughout the year, there are typically lunches and evening receptions held in the Senior Common Room.
+All members of the SCR are invited, as well as students currently living in Kirkland House.
+This is a chance for students to connect with a distinguished, intergenerational group of professionals from both the academic and non-academic world over food and drinks.

 Can I use the SCR space?

 The Senior Common Room is a small room containing comfortable furniture and a small kitchen.
 It can accommodate approximately 20-30 persons.
-The SCR will be used only for Kirkland House events and those sponsored by the Masters.
+The SCR is used only for Kirkland House events and those sponsored by the Faculty Deans.
 It may not be reserved for student group events or meetings.